zizisoft/gitlock/README.md

 ```
 gitlock remove [--last | --commit | --all]
+gitlock remove <commit-or-lock>
 ```

 Remove locks.
 If `--all`, it removes all locks in the repo.
 If `--commit`, it removes all locks in HEAD commit.
 If `--last`, it removes only the last lock in the `000`, `001`, `002` sequence in HEAD commit.
 The default is `--commit`.

+If you specify a commit or lock, then: If it's a commit or base lock, it will remove this lock (or the lock that matches this commit) and all succeeding locks in the commit chain, without affecting preceding locks.
+If it's a timestamp / signature lock, it will remove this lock and all succeeding locks in the in-commit chain, without affecting preceding locks.

 You should be very careful in removing locks.
 Losing an intermediate lock will make a chain broken.
 There're two types of lock chains: commit chain and in-commit chain.
 Both are important.